tjd1234/cmpt383summer2022/docs/assignments/rationals.md

   use vectors, or structs, or hashes, ....
 It may be helpful to look at the code in [point.rkt](point.rkt) for ideas.

-- **Don't** use Racket's built-in rationals anywhere in your rational code.
+- **Don't** use Racket's built-in rationals to represent or process your rationals, except in `to-float`.
-  Racket uses rational by default, e.g. `(/ 3 7)` returns the rational `3/7`,
-  and if you're not careful you could use them accidentally.
 Look up the Racket function `exact->inexact`.

 - **Don't** use any mutating functions, like `set!`.
 Most mutating Racket functions end with `!`, and so don't use any of those.
 Use just non-mutating